vitringr/web/packages/learning-noise/README.md

 # Learning Noise

-The goal of this project is to help one learn how noise generation works.
+The goal of this project is to help one learn and visualize how noise generation works.

 - [x] [Value Noise](https://en.wikipedia.org/wiki/Value_noise)
 - [x] [Gradient Noise](https://en.wikipedia.org/wiki/Gradient_noise)